Michael Anton: Career

-Anton joined the U.S. National Security Council as Deputy Assistant to the President for Strategic Communications in February 2017.
-He resigned on April 8, 2018, the evening before John R. Bolton became Trump's National Security Advisor.

-Anton joined Hillsdale College's Kirby Center Graduate School of Government in Washington, D.C., after leaving the Trump administration.
+Anton joined the U.S. National Security Council as deputy assistant to the president for strategic communications in February 2017.
+He resigned on April 8, 2018, the evening before John R. Bolton became Trump's national security advisor.
+He then joined Hillsdale College's Kirby Center Graduate School of Government.

 In December 2020, Trump appointed Anton to a four-year term on the National Board for Education Sciences, which advises the Department of Education on scientific research and investments.